ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 When the value is preceded by a minus `-`, the sort order is reversed.

-When sorting is requested, the sort method can be specified with:

-    songbook.sort-localized : true

-Default (true); sort using the rules of the system language or locale, which affects how characters are compared, including considerations for accents and case sensitivity.

-If false, sort according to the ASCII collating sequence.
-Simply put: digits first, then uppercase characters, then lowercase characters.
-Non-ASCII characters last.

 Finally, if dual page layout is enabled,

     songbook.compact-songs: false